-If you click on a zone, the Cutter 2 tool will select the zone and end the selection at the first point of intersection that it meets.
+If you click on a zone, the Cutter intersection to select the zone and end the selection at the first point of intersection that it meets.
 Click on the line with the Cutter tool to select it up to the next intersection.